Tuesday, 7 June 2022

-Requesting Rectification of your Personal Medical File held with a private GP/other (plus info re a public doctor)
+Requesting Rectification of your Personal Medical File held with a Private or Public Healthcare Provider

-If for whatever reason you can’t or don’t want to discuss this with your GP/doctor/nurse/other, or have tried to discuss the matter already without success, you can write a Request to rectification letter to the practice.
-See information about this below.
+If for whatever reason you can’t or don’t want to discuss this with your GP/doctor/nurse/other, or have tried to discuss the matter already without success, you can write a Request to Rectification letter to the practice.

-The first step is to send a rectification (correction) request to your GP Surgery/Practice which will go to the practice’s Data protection Officer or passed to another relevant person.
-Send by email to the GP practice with subject line ‘For the attention of the Data Protection Officer,’ or post to your practice with same on envelope.
+The first step is to send a rectification (correction) request to your GP Surgery/Practice/Clinic which will go to the practice’s Data protection Officer or passed to another relevant person.
+Send by email to the GP practice with subject line ‘For the attention of the Data Protection Officer,’ or post to your practice with the same on an envelope.

 The Request to Rectification Letter could be a simple letter e.g.